I’m Making These 3 Bets, Longshot Picks For 2023 Preakness Stakes

 My Preakness bets

-This is not a complicated race to bet.
-Since I have decided on No. 8 First Mission, then I will funnel my wages to him.
-I can’t see doing exactas or trifectas.
+Betting on this race is simple.
+I have chosen No. 8 First Mission, so I will place all my wages on him.
+I won’t be considering exactas or trifectas.

-No, I’ll keep it simple.
-Bet well on No. 8 and play around with some trifecta key bets with No. 8 on top.
+No, I prefer to keep it straightforward.
+I suggest placing a good bet on No. 8 and experimenting with some trifecta key bets with No. 8 as the top choice.

 Trifeca keys another cheap betting option ($6)

-In a trifecta key, you pick one horse to win and a combo of horses to come in second and third.
+When using a trifecta key, you select one horse to win and a combination of horses to secure second and third place.

 The no-Mage trifecta box ($24)